ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Learned about async, callbacks and callback hell.
 Learned briefly about promises, but tomorrow will dive into a much deeper explanation and breakdown on them

 **Thoughts:** The concepts so far have been easy enough to grasp, asycn and callbacks (since I've been using callbacks anyway).
 I understand the concept of promises as well, but it'll take some time for me to familiarize myself with the syntax

+### Day 75: September 9, 2021

+**Today's Progress**: Read a huge breakdown on promises

+**Thoughts:** That was a LOT to take in.
+I learned more than enough about promises.
+The actual implementation of them is still confusing, but I believe that's because I've yet to code one myself.
+However, the concepts of them make perfect sense